 Once you have everything connected and powered up you may start the ground station software.
 SmartLink is compatible with various popular ground control stations.
 In this demonstration we use SmartAP GCS by Sky-Drones.
 SmartLink is fully supported by SmartAP GCS.
 Start SmartAP GCS and go to

 Autoconnect to SmartLinkas this will enable SmartLink to automatically connect.

 After that, go back to the

 Connections button in the top right hand corner.
 You will see SmartLink connection added.
 If it's not added automatically, or it is missing completely, you may add it manually as shown below:

 Open connection will be established and you should be able to see telemetry information at this step.

 To set up the video click on the

 Settings button of the one of the video widgets and select the desired source.
 For this demonstration we need to select

 After 1-2 seconds the video feed will appear and connection status will be set to

-You can easily switch between full map and full video by just tapping on the video feed you'd like to see in full screen:
+You can easily switch between full map and full video simply by tapping on the video feed you'd like to see in full screen: